© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ruins and site of Walsingham Priory is a scheduled monument protected by Historic England under reference 1004055.
 View the official record →

-Walsingham Priory is a Augustinian priory founded in the twelfth century at Walsingham in Norfolk, which became one of the most important pilgrimage destinations in medieval England.
+Walsingham Priory is a ruined Augustinian priory located in the village of Walsingham in Norfolk, England, founded in the 12th century and significant as one of medieval England's most important pilgrimage destinations.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004055.

 Ruins and site of Walsingham Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004055.